StorkSMS/Stork-SMS-Dapp/docs/features/messaging-types.md

 - Use voice messages for longer communications
 - Preview media before sending

-### For NFT Messages
+### For Conversation-Starting NFT Messages
-- Make first messages memorable
+- Make your first message memorable - it becomes the NFT artwork!
-- Consider the permanent nature
+- Consider the permanent nature - this message will be immortalized
-- Choose appropriate themes
+- Choose appropriate themes for the visual design
-- Add stickers for personality
+- Add stickers for personality and uniqueness
+- Remember: Only the first message creates NFTs, all subsequent messages are free